Arboreal Networks and Ultrametrics: Introduction

 We then turn our attention to characterizing when a partial distance is an arboreal ultrametric.
 It is well-known (see e.g. \cite[Chapter 7]{SS03}) that a distance $D$ on a set $X$ is an ultrametric if and only if it satisfies the following strengthening of the metric triangle equality

-In our second main result which shall give a similar characterization for characterizing arboreal ultrametrics.
+In our second main result, we shall give a similar characterization for characterizing arboreal ultrametrics.
 To decide whether or not a partial distance $\D$ on $X$ is an arboreal ultrametric, it is important to handle the pairs in $X$ for which $\D$ is infinity.
 To do this, we consider the graph $G_{\D}$ that has vertex set $X$ in which two distinct vertices $x$ and $y$ are joined by an edge if $\D(x,y)<\infty$.
 We then prove in Theorem~\ref{th:ultra} that a partial distance $\D$ is an arboreal ultrametric if and only if (i) $G_{\D}$ is a connected, chordal graph, (ii) $\D$ satisfies the above 3-point ultrametric condition in case $\D$ is defined for all pairs in the triple, and (iii) $\D$ satisfies an additional 4-point condition.
 The 4-point condition is given in full in Theorem~\ref{th:ultra}.

-The remainder of this paper is organized as follows.
-In the next section we present some preliminaries.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:prlm}, we present some preliminaries.
 Then in Section~\ref{sec:au} we prove the aforementioned result about rooting trees to obtain ultrametric arboreal networks (Theorem~\ref{th:rooting}).
-In Section~\ref{sec:pd} we present our characterization for arboreal ultrametrics (Theorem~\ref{th:ultra}), before concluding with a brief discussion in the last section of some future directions.
+In Section~\ref{sec:pd} we present our characterization for arboreal ultrametrics (Theorem~\ref{th:ultra}), before concluding with a brief discussion of some future directions in Section~\ref{sec:future}.